 The are best at dealing with small changes to an already existing economic order

 They depend on rules of behavior and customs

 They depend on property rights and methods for enforcing rules and customs.

-Without the proper context, markets are inefficient & chaotic, as the current meltdown indicates
+Without the proper context, markets are inefficient & chaotic, as the 2008 meltdown indicates

 The absolute assumption of "self-interest" would destroy the very basis upon which the market depends

 Nevertheless, markets provide indispensable signaling and an increased degree of freedom

 While the market cannot answer ANY social/economic question...